 Figure 4 illustrates the structure of the low-level LAN software for the Firefly.
 The LocalNet interface presents a set of generic, UID-addressed LANs that carry Ethernet datagrams.
 The GetInfo procedure allows clients to discover which generic nets correspond to physical networks.
 The SetState procedure allows clients to enable and disable these networks.
 An Ethernet datagram can be sent via a specific network with the Send procedure.
-The Receive procedure blocks the calling thread until a packet arrives from some network.
-The result of Receive indicates on which network the packet arrived.
+The Receive procedure blocks the calling thread until a packet arrived.
 Usually many threads are blocked in Receive.
 Finally, the StartForwarding procedure causes the host to begin acting as a bridge between two networks.